whonor/IPNR/README.md

 torch-scatter==2.0.9

-torch-geometric==1.6.1
+torch-geometric==2.0.4

+torch-sparse=0.6.12

 nltk==3.7

 scikit-learn==1.0.2

+pandas==1.4.3

+numpy==1.23.0

 ## Dataset Preparation
-The experiments are conducted on the 200k-MIND dataset.
-Our code will try to download and sample the 200k-MIND dataset to the directory `../MIND-200k` (see Line 140 of `config.py` and `prepare_MIND_dataset.py`).
+The experiments are conducted on the MIND dataset.
+Our code will try to download and sample the MIND dataset to the directory `../MIND`.

-Since the MIND dataset is quite large, if our code cannot download it successfully due to unstable network connection, please execute the shell file `download_extract_MIND.sh` instead.
-If the automatic download still fails, we recommend to download the MIND dataset and knowledge graph manually according to the links in `download_extract_MIND.sh`.

 Assume that now the pwd is `./IPNR`, the downloaded and extracted MIND dataset should be organized as